-Letter from Private William Hamblin, Company K, 4th Massachusetts Heavy Artillery
+Letter from Private William Hamblin, Company K, 4th Massachusetts Heavy Artillery to his wife.

 April 16, 1865

 MY DEAR WIFE: